 - ice albedo feedbacks

-- hydrological cycle due to storage of water in snow, glaciers, ice caps and ice sheets
+- hydrological cycle due to the storage of water in snow, glaciers, ice caps, and ice sheets

 - latent heat involved in phase changes of ice/water